-Exterior Accommodation and access bridge over the Monmouthshire and Brecon Canal.
-Semi-elliptical arch with voussoirs; squared, faced and coursed local sandstone; parapet with slab coping; curving abutments.
+Exterior Accommodation and access bridge on a slight skew over the Monmouthshire and Brecon Canal.
+Semi-elliptical arch with voussoirs; squared, faced and coursed local sandstone; parapet with cock-and-hen coping, probably rebuilt in late C19; curving abutments.
 Bridge number on south face of arch.
 Towpath runs beneath bridge arch on east side.